TSOlami/TrackC/README.md

 No known bugs at this time.

 ## Contributing
 Contributions to the Portfolio Tracker project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-You can also contact us through our [email] (trackcteam@gmail.com)
+You can also contact us through our [email](trackcteam@gmail.com)

 ## Authors
 Tijani Saheed Olalekan - [Github](https://github.com/TSOlami) / [Twitter](https://twitter.com/def_input_name) / [Linkedin](https://linkedin.com/in/saheed-tijani-b9935625b)